West Virginia Coal Mining Accident Lawyer

 - Your employer intentionally set out to harm you.
 If you were up on a ladder and a damaged step caused you to fall and break your arm, you likely have a reasonable workers’ compensation claim.
 However, if your employer was walking by you while you were up on a ladder and intentionally pushed the ladder to make you fall, then a lawsuit may be a better route to take.

 How Can a West Virginia Coal Mining Accident Lawyer Help Me?

 An attorney can help determine the best route to take with your case, whether it is more appropriate to file for workers’ compensation benefits or if you should file a lawsuit.
-If you have any questions regarding workers’ compensation benefits and sustaining an on-the-job injury, contact the attorneys at Adams Legal Group PLLC.
+If you have any questions regarding workers’ compensation benefits and sustaining an on-the-job injury, contact a West Virginia coal mining accident lawyer at Adams Legal Group, PLLC.